BEAUTY AFTER THE BARS

 Working to keep our women, girls, and youth out of jail and prison.

-Our advocacy and education work will address prison reform and implement change.
+Our advocacy and education work will address issues with Racial Justice and Economic Mobility and implement change.

 A 501(c) 3 nonprofit foundation that advocates Clemency for All Non-violent Drug Offenders.
 These are the faces of the drug war.
 Behind every face is a human with a story.
 Overly punitive drug laws create negative consequences that trigger a chain reaction upon innocent family members, friends and our society. http://www.candoclemency.com

 On March 30, 2016, President Barack Obama granted commutation of sentence to 61 individuals.
 On the same day The President also stopped by a White House meeting to meet with Ramona Brant and other individuals who had been granted clemency in the past.

 Closed on Major Holidays.
 If it is an emergency please contact us at 704-917-9972.